JimzyLui/DevLeague-Modules/JobPrep/README.md

   - No one cares about what you want - tell people what you can provide for them.
      - You can learn some really hard skills really fast
 1. Discuss freelancing as an option:
+  - **Note** DevLegaue does not suggest starting out as a freelance web developer.
+We find that students have better outcomes if they get full-time work at a company that can continue to provide mentorship.
+  - **Note** These notes are for student's that want to do freelancing on the side or in the future after gaining more experience.
   - Never do a website for free - charge something - you are bringing the whole dev community down when you do work for freelancing
   - Educate your clients
   - Always charge something